 Prepare your application in advance if you know you are going to become unemployed.
 You can usually find information about which forms you need on the a-kasse organisation's website.
 Follow the instructions on the forms and check the information you provide carefully, otherwise it may take longer to get your unemployment benefit.

 You need a certificate called "PD U1" from your Danish a-kasse.
-The application form for this can be found on www.star.dk.
-If you were not a member of a Danish a-kasse you can get the certificate through Styrelsen for Arbejdsmarked og Rekruttering (STAR) in Denmark.
+You get the application form for this from Styrelsen for Arbejdsmarked og Rekruttering (STAR).
+If you were not a member of a Danish a-kasse you can also get the certificate through STAR.
 If you need help with getting the certificate, the Swedish a-kasse can help you.

 Calculation of benefit

-To achieving the right to income-related unemployment benefit, you must have been a continuous member of a Swedish and/or Danish a-kasse (unemployment insurance fund) for 12 months.
+To achieve the right income-related unemployment benefit, you must have been a continuous member of a Swedish and/or Danish a-kasse (unemployment insurance fund) for 3 months.
 Your benefit amount is based on the salary you had during your last job only.
 Your Danish salary is calculated to Swedish kronor at the rate decided by the European Central Bank.
-If you have not been a member for 12 months, you may anyway be entitled to the basic amount, which is a lower benefit amount.
+If you have not been a member for 3 months, you may be entitled to the basic amount, which is a lower benefit amount.

 You can get more information about the rules that apply to getting unemployment benefit from your a-kasse.